Faucet Basics: Part 6 Faucet Warranties

 There are essentially two approaches to warranties in the faucet business, or any business, really.
 The first approach tries to reduce the cost of warranty service to its irreducible minimum and insulate the company as much as possible from liability for a failed product.
 This is the bean-counter approach, the tack favored by accountants and chief financial officers, and is the philosophy adopted by most faucet companies.

-The other, and better, approach is to use the power of a good warranty to drive sales — figuring that any additional cost of providing a first-class warranty will be more than offset by additional sales revenue that a first-class warranty generates.
+The other, and better, approach is to turn warranty service into a marketing tool, using the power of a good warranty to drive sales — figuring that any additional cost of providing a first-class warranty will be more than offset by additional sales revenue that a first-class warranty generates.

 This is the approach.
 Moen, one of the first major faucet companies in the U.S. to offer a lifetime warranty on its products, figured out early that a good warranty and strong back-end support would substantially increase sales on the front end.
 It worked.
 Its warranty helped boost Moen from a little-known bit player in the 1950's to the second largest faucet company in the U.S., behind Faucets, by the 1970s.
 (The companies are now neck and neck for the number one slot, each having about 30% of the U.S. faucet market.)